-- Use the Factory Defaults function on System Tools -> Factory Defaults page in the Router's Web-based Utility. - 2) Use the Factory Default Reset button: Press the Reset button for five seconds and then wait for the Router to reboot. - > USB: The USB port connects to a USB storage device or a USB printer. - > INTERNET: This port is where you will connect the DSL/cable Modem, or Ethernet.

-- > 1,2,3,4 (LAN): These ports (1, 2, 3, 4) connect the Router to the local PC(s). - > Wireless antenna: To receive and transmit the wireless data.
+- Use the Factory Defaults function on System Tools -> Factory Defaults page in the Router's Web-based Utility. - 2) Use the Factory Default Reset button: Press the Reset button for five seconds and then wait for the Router to reboot. - > USB: Connect with USB Mass Storage Device. - > WAN: This WAN port is where you will connect the DSL/cable Modem, or Ethernet. - > 1,2,3,4 (LAN): These ports (1, 2, 3, 4) connect the Router to the local PC(s). - > Wireless antenna: To receive and transmit the wireless data.